rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 }
 ~~~

-The AWS docs [here](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_image.html) give a full description of this configuration which I will not duplicate here, however some things to note are:
+The AWS docs [here](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_image.html) give a full description of this configuration, which I will not duplicate here; however, some things to note are:

 - `"AWSEBDockerrunVersion": "1"` -> Version for single container deployments.
 Multi-container deployments will use a different format in Version 2.
 - `"Name": "djrut/trinity:v1.1-20-g6b54b6e"` -> This is our container name!